 Hard Drive Failure Rates and Reliability

 Stay away from Samsung on the Solid State Side.
-We like Crucial SSD’s with Micron memory which use the Marvel controller the best in terms of reliability for but with much slower performance compared to others.
-I would rather have a drive that continues to function with slower performance than a drive that is faster and prone to failure.
-The actual speed differences are negligible anyways.
+We like Crucial SSD’s with Micron memory if used with Marvel controllers.
+Although this combination is the most reliable, it has slower performance compared to others.
+We would rather have a drive that continues to function with slower performance than a drive that is faster and prone to failure.
+The actual speed differences are negligible under most circumstances.
 Marvel has been around a long time and they are very good at what they do.
 They have been responsible for the controller on 99.98% of all the hard drives manufactured in the last 30 years.

 In terms of general reliability, stay away from any drive larger than 3 TB unless they are set up in a RAID 5 or greater and then don’t exceed 5 TB for each drive.
 I mention this as a general recommendation to all my customers.
 As the public demand for greater storage capacity has increased, some of the manufacturing processes with an overall rush to market have yielded an inferior product due to cost constraints, general engineering, manufacturing processes and marketing promises.
 Whether you employ SSD’s or conventional hard drives, they all will fail at some point.
 Both technologies, SSD and Conventional Hard Disk Drives, have their benefits and issues.
 A proper backup plan should always be considered and implemented to avoid data loss.